mhardcastle/lofar-bootstrap/README.md

 These maps are first assembled into a cube, then PyBDSM is used to extract a catalogue with per-channel fluxes, the catalogue is matched with suitable catalogues from other surveys and finally scaling factors that can be applied to the data are found.
-The factors are saved to a numpy file and printed to the screen.
+The factors, along with their $1\sigma$ uncertainties, are saved to a numpy file and printed to the screen.
+Outliers are rejected and the process is repeated.

 ## Running the code